21 Oct Fire the IT Guy

 An IT generalist is something of the past.
 With technology advancing faster than we care to admit, a generalist just doesn’t offer any value to a company.
 In fact, if you have a generalist at the helm of your IT department, you have a ticking time bomb.

-Most SMBs are unfamiliar with what their IT person or team does –just ask the support team or business owner.
+Most SMBs are unfamiliar with what their IT guy or team does –just ask the support team or business owner.
 It’s even more difficult for a business owner to gauge how well their IT person or support department is performing.
 The underlying question is how does a manager or business owner quantify the results and performance of an IT person / team?
 How does he or she know that the IT department is effectively and efficiently handling every component of their IT infrastructure?
 If it’s a single IT person to 2 to 3-person team there is absolutely no way they’re properly managing the architecture, stability, risk management & security, just to name a few.

 IT might be the most important function in a company—more so than sales, marketing or accounting.
 Even with a team of three very smart IT people, how do you evaluate if the department is managed or even performing well?
 The sad reality is that an IT person or team will be exposed the minute there’s a breach to their company.